cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Data Visualization

-Histogram shows the distribution of data of different variables
+The histogram in +@fig:HistogramofImportantAttributes shows the distribution of data of different variables. :o: I still do not understand this.

-Plotting Histogram from Dataset

 ![Histogram of Important Attributes](images/HistrogramofImpAttributes.png){#fig:HistogramofImportantAttributes}